IR Integrated Residency Education

 IR Integrated residents are expected to participate in all facets of patient care, including initial consultations, detailed patient evaluations, treatment planning, procedures, post-procedure care, and outpatient clinic follow-up.

 Residents will rotate through the ICU for one month to become better acquainted with taking care of high-acuity patients.
 Each resident will also spend one month rotating on the endovascular part of the Vascular Surgery service, where they will learn about the clinical evaluation and management of peripheral arterial disease and participate in endovascular procedures, including peripheral angiography and interventions, carotid artery stenting, and endovascular treatment of aortic aneurysms.
-To round out the educational experience, IR Integrated residents will have a six- to eight-week dedicated pediatric interventional radiology rotation at world-renowned Boston Children’s Hospital.
+To round out the educational experience, IR Integrated residents will have a four-to-six-week dedicated pediatric interventional radiology rotation at the world-renowned Boston Children’s Hospital.

 The IR Integrated residents will also have an in-depth educational curriculum and conference schedule.
 IR faculty provide specific case-based clinical and technical teaching during daily clinical teaching rounds.
 Residents receive weekly didactic lectures and activities on a range of topics during protected lecture time.
 Residents are expected to prepare a monthly Quality Improvement (M&M) conference and attend monthly evening meetings of the New England Society of Interventional Radiology (NESIR), in which world-renowned faculty speak on a range of IR topics.
 Residents will also attend multidisciplinary conferences where IR faculty and other specialists make joint clinical treatment recommendations for patients.